microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 5: Test failover of the clustered resources

+> **Note**: The remaining tasks within this excercise rely on **SUSE Hawk** to manipulate properties of HANA clustered resources.
+You can also use for this purpose cluster resource manager (CRM) shell interface.

 1. Within the Remote Desktop session to **hanav2jmp-vm0** Azure VM, in the Internet Explorer window displaying the **SUSE Hawk** page, from the **msl\_SAPHana\_HN1\_HDB01** pane, verify that **hdb1-0** is currently serving the master role.
 Then close the **msl\_SAPHana\_HN1\_HDB01** pane.

     ![The same page displays with the SAPHana resource details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ex2task5_hawk_initial_status.png "SAPHana Resource details page")